Hey Kids (Start Here)

 Maybe two new hobbies.

 Hobby number one: biohacking.
-He decided on this just now, but he’s pretty sure it’s been in the offing for about five years or so.
-It’s a great choice for him, because his body art hobby is on hiatus at the moment as he’s not totally sure it’s a great idea to continue painting himself with the tapestry of what might someday become his own PTSD if it hangs around long enough to meet whatever the clinical criteria are.
-Biohacking fulfills the same psychological niche that the body art does; it’s just a little less themed around stylized representations of things that tried to kill him and that he then mercilessly exterminated and unwittingly tortured.
+He decided on this just now, but he’s pretty sure it’s been in the offing for about five years.
+It’s a great choice for him, because his body art hobby is on hiatus at the moment as he’s not sure it’s a great idea to continue painting himself with the tapestry of what might someday become his own PTSD if it hangs around long enough to meet whatever the clinical criteria are.
+Biohacking fulfills the same psychological niche that body art does; it’s just a little less themed around stylized representations of things that tried to kill him and that he then mercilessly exterminated and unwittingly tortured.

 Soooo yeah.